CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(parse("!!", alphanum)) // None
 ```

 **KRISHNA**  The last step is to be able to convert extracted sections of our parsed string to other types.
-For example, it is not useful that the digit parser produces a character, we really want it to be an integer to be able to something useful with it.
+For example, we really want the digit parser to return an integer to be able to something useful with it.
 So let's introduce a mapping operation on the parser that consumes a function which maps the input to the required output type.
 I'll use the symbol ```^^``` double caret for that:

 ```scala
 implicit class ParserExtensions[T](p: Parser[T]) {